Mont Sainte-Victoire looms large over Aix-en-Provence

 The Nouvelle Anneé signals a special foray for Ralph and me to the Camargue, the vast wetland about an hour from home where the Rhône River empties into the Med and, for at least part of the year, a magnificent variety of wildlife calls home.

-Rosé from Ridley Scott’s winery near Ménerbes adds a
+Rosé from Ridley Scott’s winery near Ménerbes adds a celebratory note to our seashore picnic.

 We commemorated finishing our 2019 big birding year here on 1 Jan 2020, and a tradition was born.
 Though Ralph and I visit regularly throughout the year, early each January, we make a point of paying tribute to area’s significance in our lives—this majestic nature park was a major draw for us settling in Provence over ten years ago.